olepoeschl/NQueensFAF/README.md

 [Latest Nightly Build](https://github.com/olepoeschl/NQueensFAF/releases/tag/nightly)
 and download the file "nqueensfaf-cli-***.jar" (NOTE the -cli suffix).
 2) open a console in the directory where the jar is located.
-3) run the jar by typing `java -jar nqueensfaf-cli.jar 16 cpu` (same command for all operating systems).
+3) run the jar by typing `java -jar nqueensfaf-cli.jar -n 16 cpu` (same command for all operating systems).
 4) Check out the section [Usage]('docs/5 Usage) for an overview of all possible commands including examples.